-The Neuropsychology Center in the Department of Psychiatry provides a psychology internship for doctoral candidates in Psychology PhD or PsyD programs.
+The Neuropsychology Center in the Department of Psychiatry provides an APA-accredited psychology internship for doctoral candidates in Psychology PhD or PsyD programs.

-The Adult Psychology Internship Program in the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai is an organized training program dedicated to providing extensive instruction in neuropsychological and psychological test administration, interpretation, and full report writing, as well as in psychodynamically-oriented and cognitive-behavioral outpatient psychotherapy.
+The Adult Psychology Internship Program in the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai is accredited by the American Psychological Association (APA) through 2029.
+The training program has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 2016.
+The training program is dedicated to providing extensive instruction in neuropsychological and psychological test administration, interpretation, and report writing, as well as in psychodynamically-oriented and cognitive-behavioral outpatient psychotherapy.
 The intern will receive in-depth training in a broad range of neuropsychological and psychological measures.
-The internship is a full-year, full-time training experience with direct clinical services for both inpatient and outpatient adult populations.
+The internship is a 12-month, full-time training experience with direct clinical services for both inpatient and outpatient adult populations.
 The internship is comprised of a combination of neuropsychological assessment, individual psychotherapy, and a comprehensive didactic program.
 In addition, research opportunities are available.
+The training program follows a professional practitioner model of clinical training, incorporates 2000 hours of supervised clinical experiences, and meets licensing requirements for one year of pre-doctoral supervised clinical training.

 About the Program